 Local 634 UNITE HERE!

 The School District of Philadelphia offers eligible employees represented by Local 634 Keystone HMO, administered by Independence Blue Cross(IBC).
-If you are a food service worker scheduled five or more hours, Keystone medical coverage will become effective on the 90th day of employment.
-If you are a food service worker scheduled for less than 5 hours a day or in a student climate position, you are not eligible for medical coverage.
+If you are a food service worker or student climate staff scheduled five or more hours, Keystone medical coverage will become effective on the 90th day of employment.
+If you are a food service worker or in a student climate position scheduled for less than 5 hours a day, you are not eligible for medical coverage.

 Summary of Benefits